Blurr: Plot

-The film is the official Hindi remake of Spanish film Julia's Eyes.
+The film is the official Hindi remake of Spanish film Julia's Eyes, written by Guillem Morales and Oriol Paulo.

 The story is about one woman, Gayatri, finding about the untimely death of her twin sister, who was visually impaired.
 She then tries to uncover the mystery behind the death while struggling with her own eyesight.

 Production

 The principal photography of the film began in July 2021.
 The film was wrapped up on 31 August 2021.

 Since the protagonist of the film is visually impaired, Taapsee Pannu shot part of the film blindfolded to get the character right.

 Promotions

-The teaser of the movie was released on November 20, 2022.
+The teaser of the movie was released on 20 November 2022.
 As a part of the promotion, the movie was screened for a visually impaired audience.

 Soundtrack

 The music of the film is composed by Aditya Pushkarna, Rishi Dutta and Shivangi Bhayana while the lyrics are written by Srushti Tawade and Akshay The One.